YuxiaWu/SimpleDyG/README.md

 `bash csv2res.sh`

-The final data is saved in  `./resources`. including the train/val/test data.
+The final data is saved in  `./resources`, including the train/val/test data.

-We provide the final processed data of UCI for running our model.
+**We provide the final processed data for running our model.**

 # Train the model